 Like many boys growing up in Minnesota, Richard dreamed of becoming a professional hockey player.
-However, at the age of 16, he broke both arms, in separate accidents three weeks apart, while playing in high school hockey games.
+However, at the age of 16 he broke both arms, in separate accidents three weeks apart, while playing in high school hockey games.
 He put aside his dreams of playing professionally, though he still harbors a deep love for the sport.
 Richard talks of his restlessness growing up, his early desire to explore, and his adventures hitchhiking and hopping freight trains.
-At the age of 17, he took a 5641 mile bicycle trip from his home in Minnesota through Canada and Alaska, an experience which was sparked by his sense of adventure and discovery, but which also gave him a more centered sense of direction.
+At the age of 17 he took a 5641 mile bicycle trip from his home in Minnesota through Canada and Alaska, an experience which was sparked by his sense of adventure and discovery, but which also gave him a more grounded and centered sense of direction.

-In Los Angeles, Richard worked as a street mime and juggler, and as a jester-singer at a Renaissance-style cabaret.
-He also worked for a time at Marineland, where he wrote, directed, and performed in the marine mammal shows.
+In Los Angeles, Richard worked as a street mime and juggler and as a jester-singer at a Renaissance-style cabaret.
+He also worked for a time at Marineland of the Pacific, where he wrote, directed, and performed in the marine mammal shows.
 His job included holding fish in his mouth for the killer whales to leap up and snatch, and he tells of the powerful whack to the face he took while rehearsing his routine with an orca.
 He appeared in plays and live theater as well, including landing a role in Superman in the Bones at the Pilgrimage Theatre.
-During his early years he also joined his friend Carl Dante, and for a time sang and played guitar as part of Carl's rock band under the name "Ricky Dean and Dante".
+During his early years he also joined his friend Carl Dante and for a time sang and played guitar as part of Carl's rock band under the name "Ricky Dean & Dante".